Geoffrey Rose (epidemiologist): ‘Population strategy’

 This is a public health-oriented approach to preventive medicine and public health which predicts that shifting the population distribution of a risk factor prevents more burden of disease than targeting people at high risk.
-Rose introduced this principle to accommodate for members of the community who were at of low risk.
+Rose introduced this principle to accommodate members of the community who were at low risk.
 It starts with the recognition that the occurrence of common exposures and diseases reflects the functioning of society as a whole.
 The approach is more relevant to decrease exposure to (a) certain environmental agents that individuals have little capacity to detect than to (b) risk factors that individuals may generally decide to avoid.
 Main strengths of this strategy include: it may be radical (“only the social and political approach confronts the root causes”); the societal effects of a distributional shift may be large; it may be more culturally appropriate and sustainable to seek a general change in behavioural norms and in the social values that facilitate their adoption than to attempt to individually change behaviours that are socially conditioned.
 Main limitations of the population strategy are: it offers only a small benefit to each participating individual, which may be wiped out by a small risk; it requires major changes in the economics and mode of functioning of society, which often makes changes unlikely.
 Individuals generally prefer to pay as late as possible, and to enjoy the benefits as soon as possible.
 Social benefits –which are often achieved through processes with the opposite timing of costs and benefits– may thus be scarcely attractive to the individual.
 Nevertheless, shared values and targets do exist at the community level.

 It was reasserted by Doyle, Furey and Flowers, writing in 2005, that the central messages expounded by Rose remain highly relevant to modern public health policy and practice.